isomorphic-software/smartclient-docs/classes/DataBoundComponent.md

 ### Returns

-`[boolean](../reference.md#type-boolean)` — returns false by default to suppress 'setDragTracker' on any ancestors of this component.
+`[Boolean](#type-boolean)` — returns false by default to suppress 'setDragTracker' on any ancestors of this component.

 ### Groups